Protect… Restore… Empower

 Each year more and more studies around the world are showing the effectiveness of Equine Assisted Therapy (EAT) and Equine Assisted Learning (EAL) programs.
 As a result, more and more services, families and schools are looking for equine assisted programs for the children in their care.
 Sadly, the cost of those programs is out of the reach of many of the children that would benefit the most.
 We thought we’d like to do something about that.

-Throughout 2017 and 2018 we ran some trials to find our what works and what doesn’t when it comes to using horses to heal at-risk children.
+Throughout 2017 and 2018 we ran some trials to find out what works and what doesn’t when it comes to using horses to heal at-risk children.
 We trialed private sessions, small group sessions (maximum of 4 children) and large group sessions (maximum of 8 children).
-We trialed programs where the program facilitators were qualified mental heath practitioners as well as qualified EAT/EAL practitioners and we trialed programs where the facilitators had an EAT/EAL qualification only.
+We trialed programs where the program facilitators were qualified mental health practitioners as well as qualified EAT/EAL practitioners and we trialed programs where the facilitators had an EAT/EAL qualification only.

 What we found was that every type of program resulted in significant shifts in how the children felt about themselves and their place in the world.